Meadville Hospice & Palliative Care

 Hospice of Crawford County, Inc.

-rather, it promotes the concept of comfort, dignity and respect for all
+death, rather, it promotes the concept of comfort, dignity and respect

 to the utmost until it is time to say farewell.
 Hospice is designed to